SabbirMamun12/SQL-query-department-employee-job-location/README.md

 The queries provided in this repository cover various aspects of managing data related to departments, employees, jobs, and locations.
 Some common operations include:

+- Uses of clause DISTINCT, AS, FROM, WHERE, BETWEEN, LIKE, COUNT,GROUP BY, ORDER BY, DESC, JOINS (INNER, LEFT, RIGHT, FULL)
 - Retrieving information about departments, employees, jobs, and locations.
 - Joining table to the database
 - Adding new records to the database.
 - Updating existing records.
 - Deleting records as needed.
+- Calculating aggregate statistics such as average, minimum, and maximum salaries.
 - Performing data analysis, such as calculating aggregate functions or generating reports.

 ## Usage